stolsma/intercom/README.md

     // All or nothing options passed along to `child_process.fork`.
     'spawnWith': {
-      env: process.env,         // Information passed along to the child process
+      env: process.env,         // Information passed along to the child process environment
-      customFds: [-1, -1, -1],  // that forever spawns.
+      customFds: [-1, -1, -1],  // that EventChild spawns.
       setsid: false
     },